FabricMC/fabric-docs/develop/class-tweakers/interface-injection.md

 <<< @/reference/latest/src/main/java/com/example/docs/interface_injection/BucketEmptySoundGetter.java#interface-injection-example-interface

+In our case, we'll throw by default since we plan to implement the method through a mixin.

 ::: warning

 The methods of injected interfaces must all be `default` to be injected with a class tweaker,